 - Communication: The multinational policy fulfillment process starts with Underwriting and ends with Booking & Policy Issuance.
 There is a sizeable amount of lead time involved in this end-to-end lifecycle as it involves communication between multiple parties.
 The goal is to reduce this lead time and bring in greater transparency.

-- Premium Collection: A significant part of local premium collection from various local clients exceeds the ‘Permissible Days Outstanding’.
+- Premium Collection: A significant part of a local premium collection from various local clients exceeds the ‘Permissible Days Outstanding’.
 This impacts the revenue of multinational line of business significantly.

 - Reconciliation of Payment: Manual effort is involved in reconciling between different systems, banks’ feed and collection data from client & broker.